ZAUakaAlexey/ZAUakaAlexey/README.md

-# Hi there, I'm Oleksii 👋
+# Hi there, I'm Oleksii

-Full-stack developer specializing in Go, React, and React Native, currently based in Spain 🇪🇸
+Full-stack developer specializing in React, Next.js, React Native and Go, currently based in Spain 🇪🇸

-## 🚀 About Me
+## About Me

-- 💼 Looking for opportunities in Spain's or Worldwide tech market
+- Looking for opportunities in Spain's or Worldwide tech market
-- 🌱 Passionate about full-stack development and creating complete solutions
+- Passionate about full-stack development and creating complete solutions

-## 🛠️ Tech Stack
+## Tech Stack

 **Backend:**
 - Go (Gin Framework)